ahstat/ahstat.github.io/_posts/2023-6-11-Periodic-mixtures.md

 {::options parse_block_html="false" /}

 ## Dynamics

 We are interested in the dynamics of $$S_{\lambda}f_{\sigma}$$ when $$\lambda \to 0$$ (with $$\sigma > 0$$ assumed to be fixed).

-To simplify and gain a deeper comprehension of the closed-form expressions, we perform the following normalizations and scalings:
+To simplify and gain a deeper comprehension of the closed-form expressions, we perform the following normalizations:
 - the sum is normalized using the *shift* $$1 / \lambda$$, that is common for all types, and a *scaling* term $$N(\lambda, \sigma)$$ that changes from type to type,
 - the *time* is defined by $$t := \sigma/\lambda$$,
-- the *space* is scaled with: $$z = x/ \lambda$$.
+- the *space* is scaled with: $$z := x/ \lambda$$.

 The normalized sum is given, as a function of $$t > 0$$ and $$z \in \mathbb{R}$$, by: